-Complainant alleges that a judge from the United States District Court for the District of Columbia has engaged in conduct prejudicial to the effective and expeditious administration of the business of the courts.
-Specifically, complainant alleges that the subject judge ignored complainant's pleadings and improperly ruled against complainant.
+Complainant alleges that a judge from the United States District Court has engaged in conduct prejudicial to the effective and expeditious administration of the business of the courts.
+Specifically, complainant alleges that the subject judge "makes sure the Clerk assigns [the subject judge] every [one of complainant's] case[s] despite what local Rule 403(a) says."
+Complainant also argues that the subject judge has disregarded an order of the Maryland Court of Special Appeals and an order from the U.S. Court of Appeals for the D.C.
+Circuit.
 Complainant's allegations, however, do not provide any grounds for action against the subject judge.